vipuldcoder/Article-to-Mockup/README.md

 # Article-to-Mockup
 Practice HTML syntax by converting a mockup of a blog article into a real website!

 1) Text Formatting: All text is formatted identically to the mockup.
-You should not use break (<br>) tags for this project.
-You can create the desired separation with paragraph tags (<p>text</p>).
+You should not use break tags for this project.
+You can create the desired separation with paragraph tags (text).

 2) Image and Link: The image’s source is the correct URL and all links in the article are correct.